You can be the Real You on social media and have your privacy too!

 Your Brand on Social Media

 If you're a service entrepreneur - consultant, author, coach, speaker, health adviser - you know exactly what I'm talking about.
 In fact, in some industries, your personality is the only option.
 In others, your niche or ideal client helps.
-My annual networking workshop series gets you focused on your #1 Content Calendar, #2 Automation and #3 Followers, Clients & Content.
+My social media, talks and workshops gets you focused on your overarching Strategy, Content Calendar and Automation.

 From a social media perspective, being the real you gives you the 'humanity' required for sustainable social media community engagement.
 Most people can use the standard tactics to get followers.
 Not everyone can keep them engaged.
 The human element is what keeps people coming back.
 "People buy based on emotion".
 It is what they feel that inspires trust.
 This is why the people you have a real relationship with or those you've helped or connected with meaningful, become champions, if not collaborators or clients.